 What's the Best Game Console for Kids?

-With games such as Snipperclips - Cut it out, together!, The Legend of Zelda: Breath of the Wild, MarioKart, and Super Mario Odyssey as well as cool activity packs such as the Labo Toy-Con Variety Kit, Nintendo maintains its position as the best option for families to use together.
+With games such as Animal Crossing: New Horizons, Super Mario Party, and Ring Fit Adventure, as well as cool activity packs such as the Labo Toy-Con Variety Kit, Nintendo maintains its position as the best option for families to use together.
 The Switch works both as a stationary console that plugs into your TV and a portable gaming device with two built-in controllers and a touchscreen.
-Nintendo also thoughtfully included parental controls so you can help your kids regulate their use.
+The recently released Switch Lite, on the other hand, uses the same games as the Switch, but it's strictly a portable station that's designed only for gaming on the go.
+While the Switch library does offer its share of mature games, the consoles include parental controls so you can help your kids regulate their use.
 Check out the Best Nintendo Switch Games for Kids.

 Here are some of our favorite games for families.

 If your kids are really passionate about games, then these machines are the best -- if not the only -- choices.
-Keep in mind that, though there are plenty of games for each console designed for tweens and younger, the vast majority of Xbox One X and PlayStation 4 games are intense and mature.
+At the high end of the price range and advanced features are the Xbox Series X and the PlayStation 5, which are ultrafast and provide super-realistic graphics.

 For more game suggestions, take a look at our list of Thought-Provoking and Nonviolent Games for Tweens and Teens, Nonviolent Games for PS4, Nonviolent Games for Xbox One, and the best video games for teens.